SA-15 (ship type): Future

 Kapitan Danilkin, photographed outside the port of Sabetta in April 2015, is the last SA-15 Super type ship ever built.
-She was delivered in 1987 and, like her sister ships, is now approaching the end of her economic life.
+She was delivered in 1987 and, like her one remaining sister ship, is approaching the end of her economic life.

 Despite decades of service in some of the harshest operating conditions on the planet, no SA-15 type freighters have been lost.
-However, even the newest ships are over 30 years old and approaching the end of their economic life.
+However, even the newest ships are nearly 40 years old and approaching the end of their economic life.
 The increasing operating costs of the old vessels with relatively large crews will eventually force the shipping companies currently operating old SA-15 type ships in their fleet to retire them and look for replacements especially for the more demanding arctic routes.
 Most SA-15 type freighters were transferred to southern routes for their final years and became a common sight especially in Chinese ports.

 In 2006–2011 MMC Norilsk Nickel built a series of five 14,500 DWT double acting container ships to replace the ageing fleet of MSCO-owned SA-15 type ships used to support the Norilsk-Dudinka operation.
 In November 2010 one of these new vessels capable of breaking ice up to 1.7 m thick when operating astern, Monchegorsk, became the first ship to traverse the eastern part of Northern Sea Route without icebreaker assistance while sailing from Murmansk via Dudinka to Shanghai.

 The first SA-15 type ship to be scrapped, Kandalaksha, was sold for demolition in China in the spring of 2009.
 It was followed by the four ships operated by Bank Line – Boularibank was sold for recycling in India and Gazellebank, Tikeibank and Mahinabank in Bangladesh during the second half of 2009 – and Monchegorsk, which arrived at the breakers in China in late 2009.
 In 2010, they were joined by Kola and Norilsk, which were recycled in India and Huangpu, China, respectively.
 The first vessels of this type to be scrapped in 2011 were Arkhangelsk, withdrawn from the register on 17 May, and Emerald Sea, reported to be bound for breakers in Alang in late May.
 They were followed by Captain Kurbatskiy and Amderma, both of which were sold to Indian breakers in late 2011.
 The last ships of the original SA-15 series were scrapped in 2012 – Professor Barabanov was sold for recycling in Alang in February and Igarka in China in June.
 2012 also saw the decommissioning of the first SA-15 Super type ships when Kapitan Man sailed to the breakers in May and Anatoliy Kolesnichenko in July, both ending their life in Chittagong.
 The only SA-15 type ship to be broken up in 2013, Vasiliy Burkhanov, arrived to the same final destination on 18 December 2013.
-No SA-15 type ships have been scrapped since and two SA-15 Super type ships, Kapitan Danilkin and Yuriy Arshenevskiy, remain in service as of 2024.
+No SA-15 type ships have been scrapped since and two SA-15 Super type ships, Kapitan Danilkin and Yuriy Arshenevskiy, remain in service as of 2025.